 When evaluating AI tools for contract management, make sure they include:

-- Role-based access controls to restrict sensitive contract terms
+- Role-based access controls to restrict sensitive contract visibility.

-- Clear data residency policy (e.g., contracts stored exclusively within the EU for GDPR compliance)
+- Clear data residency policies (e.g., contracts stored only within the EU for GDPR compliance).

-The role of trust in adopting AI agents for CLM
+Why does trust matter in adopting AI agents for CLM?

 Getting started with secure AI implementation